HIV Drug Resistance

 Here are some tips on medication adherence for people living with HIV:

-How Can I Learn More About Drug Resistance?
+Where Can I Learn More About Drug Resistance?

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.